Social class in American history: 20th century

 The Progressive Era, with its emphasis on factualism and scientific inquiry produced hundreds of community studies, mostly using descriptive statistics to cover issues of poverty, crime, migration, religiosity, education, and public health.
 The emergence of systematic social science, especially sociology, shifted the center of class studies into sociology departments.
 The most representative example was the Middletown books by Robert Lynd and Helen Lynd, which gave a microscopic look at class structures in a typical small city (Muncie, Indiana).
 After 1960 localized studies gave way to national surveys, with special emphasis on the process of social mobility and stratification.

 A classic theme was trying to see if the middle class was shrinking, or if the opportunities for upward mobility had worsened over time.
 After 1960 a growing concern with education led to many studies dealing with racial integration, and performance in schools by racial and gender groupings.

 The disposable income of the American upper class was sharply reduced by high income tax rates during the 1930s, 40s, and 50s.
 During this period corporate executives had relatively modest incomes, lived modestly, and had few servants.

+In popular culture

+The existence of class differences in American society has long been the focus of popular culture, whether in the form of books, films, or plays.
+Social class, for example, is a theme used in the 1948 production Mister Roberts, in a scene where the ship's captain displays resentment toward the title character, contrasting his own impoverished background to that of Roberts himself: